KWARC/GLIF/notebooks/README.md

 you can find the necessary information here.

-#### The GLIF System: A Framework for Inference-Based Natural-Language Understanding (submitted to KI 2020)
+#### GLIF: A Declarative Framework for Symbolic Natural Language Understanding (submitted to KI 2020)

 * `dimensional-analysis-ki-2020.ipynb`: Requires *GF*, *MMT*, *ELPI*.
     This notebook contains the running example.